 Manufacturing Quality Assurance:

 This area focuses on taking a product from research phase to large scale manufacturing for the market and ensuring that products and services meet and exceed quality standards.
-If you want to be in the science sector but don’t want to working within the lab, then Quality Assurance (QA) in manufacturing may be the place for you.
+If you want to be in the science sector but don’t want to work within the lab, then Quality Assurance (QA) in manufacturing may be the place for you.
 As a QA professional you confirm compliance with local, EU and FDA regulations and have the option to work in a range of highly regulated industries including biopharmaceuticals, pharmaceuticals, medical devices, clinical research and engineering to name a few!
 These opportunities require people who have a third level degree in a science discipline along with strong attention to detail, solid organisational and good documentation skills.
-Have a look at our Senior Quality Specialist role to see what’s involved in roles in this area!
+Have a look at our QA Assistant role to see what’s involved in roles in this area!

 This could be a career path to consider if you are someone with a flair for art and a science background.
 In this area you can work within the design and production of artwork for products such as pharmaceuticals and ensure artwork is compliant with company and regulatory needs and standards.
-More senior roles in this area can project management opportunities such as our Artworks Coordinator role available, where you act as the point of contact and are responsible for the project management of all artwork update projects for a company.
+More senior roles in this area can project management opportunities such as Artworks Coordinator roles, where you act as the point of contact and are responsible for the project management of all artwork update projects for a company.

 If you have a flare for words and an ability to take scientific information and translate it into layman’s terms then this might be right up your alley!
-These jobs may lead you into preparing content for Science magazines, websites or newspapers but remember, the competition is tough in this sector.
+These jobs may lead you into preparing content for science magazines, websites or newspapers but remember, the competition is tough in this sector.
 Work may be either freelance or in direct employment with an organisation as staff.
 If you want to try and make a move into this area then start writing articles or blogs and try to get them published, building up your portfolio initially as a past time can help you later make the transition fully into this area.